dafi/eslint-config-dafi/README.md

 In the future will migrate to [ESLint Stylistic](https://eslint.style/) but for now the rules are present in separated file and use ESLint

 Typescript formatting rules are present on `dafi/typescript` and in the future will migrate, too.

-# ESLint 7.32.0

-Old projects using 7.32.0 must use `dafi/stylistic7`, this is identical to `dafi/stylistic` but it doesn't contain the rule `lines-between-class-members` because is not compatible